It's time to put your bonus to good use

 - Invest your positive cash flows to make your money work harder.

 The first quarter of the year is usually the time of the year when you look forward to the most - when you receive your well-deserved annual bonus.
-Surely this is the chance to spend it on that trip (once borders are opened for mass travel) in your wishlist, or the new watch that you have been eyeing.
+Surely this is the chance to spend it on that trip in your wishlist, or the new watch that you have been eyeing.

-Let us take a closer look at 7 ways you can put your bonus to good use.
+Let us take a closer look at 7 ways you can utilise your bonus wisely.

 1. A buffer for rainy days